Amourspirit/python_libreoffice_oooscript/docs/intro.rst

 The nice thing is |app_name_bold| only include that actual imports used from a dependency and not necessarily the entire dependency.

+See also `Guide on embedding python macros in a LibreOffice Document <https://python-ooo-dev-tools.readthedocs.io/en/latest/guide/embed_python.html>`__.

 .. _ooouno: https://pypi.org/project/ooouno/
 .. _ooo-dev-tools: https://pypi.org/project/ooo-dev-tools/
 .. _zen: https://peps.python.org/pep-0020/